Christian worship: Sacramental tradition

-This grouping can also be referred to as the Eucharistic or Catholic tradition, but note that it is not limited to the Catholic Church, but also includes the Oriental Orthodox churches, the Eastern Orthodox churches, the Lutheran churches, and most branches of the Anglican Communion.
-Worship (variously known as the Mass, Divine Liturgy, Divine Service, Eucharist, or Communion) is formal and centres on the offering of thanks and praise for the death and resurrection of Christ over the people's offerings of bread and wine, breaking the bread, and the receiving of the Eucharist, seen as the body and blood of Jesus Christ.
+This grouping can also be referred to as the Eucharistic tradition, which includes the Oriental Orthodox churches, the Eastern Orthodox churches, the Lutheran churches, and most branches of the Anglican Communion.
+Worship (variously known as the Mass, Divine Liturgy, and Divine Service) is formal and centres on the offering of thanks and praise for the death and resurrection of Christ over the people's offerings of bread and wine, breaking the bread, and the receiving of the Eucharist, seen as the body and blood of Jesus Christ.
 Churches in this group understand worship as a mystic participation in the death and resurrection of Christ, through which they are united with him and with each other.
 Services are structured according to a liturgy and typically include other elements such as prayers, psalms, hymns, choral music (including polyphonic chant, plainchant, and hymnody) the reading of Scripture, and some form of teaching or homily.
 In the theology of the Catholic Church, the Mass takes on another dimension, that of a sacrifice which involves a ritualistic re-presentation of the Body and Blood of Christ to God the Father.
-The liturgy, normally led by a priest who wears vestments (a form of sacred clothing), includes the ritual usage of sacred liturgical vessels, incense, candles, and holy water, and includes ritual acts of bowing, prostration, kneeling, kissing sacred images and relics, and crossing oneself.
+The Lutheran Churches teach that the Sacrifice of the Mass (sacrificium eucharistikon) is a sacrifice of thanksgiving and praise (sacrificia laudis).
+The liturgy, normally led by a priest who wears vestments (a form of sacred clothing), includes the ritual usage of sacred liturgical vessels, incense, candles, and holy water, and may include ritual acts of bowing, prostration, kneeling, kissing sacred images and relics, and crossing oneself.
 In the Catholic Church there is a diversity of ancient liturgical rites: the Roman Rite (including both the Tridentine Mass and the ordinary-form Roman Rite) the Byzantine Rite, the Ge'ez Rite, and the Antiochene Rite to name several of the more prominent examples.
+The Lutheran Churches have the Western Rite (based on the Formula Missae) and the Byzantine Rite.

-Within the Catholic Church, the charismatic movement has had much less influence, although modern Christian hymnody is found in some parishes, owing a large part to a movement known as the Catholic Charismatic Renewal.
+Within the Catholic Church and the Lutheran Churches, the charismatic movement has had much less influence, although modern Christian hymnody is found in some parishes, owing a large part to a movement known as the Catholic Charismatic Renewal.

 Worship practices in the Eastern Churches have largely remained traditional.

-Reformation tradition
+Reformed traditions

-In many Protestant groups, such as the Methodist and Reformed churches and some parts of the Anglican Communion, corporate worship is shaped by the legacy of the Reformation.
-Worship in such a context also generally features spoken prayer (either unscripted or prepared), Scripture readings, congregational singing of hymns, and a sermon.
+In the Reformed tradition (historically inclusive of the Continental Reformed, Anglican, Presbyterian and Congregationalist traditions), corporate worship is shaped by the legacy of the Reformation.
+Worship in such a context also generally features spoken prayer, Scripture readings, congregational singing of hymns, and a sermon.
 Some liturgy is normally used but may not be described as such.
-The Lord's Supper, or Communion, is celebrated less frequently (intervals vary from once a week to annually according to the denomination or local church).
-Vestments are less elaborate or absent.
+The Lord's Supper, or Communion, is celebrated less frequently (intervals vary from once a week to once a month according to the denomination or local church).
+Vestments may include the alb or the Geneva gown.